rtmigo/lambdarado_py/README.md

   Currently, only [Flask](https://pypi.org/project/Flask/) is supported

 - A [Docker image](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html)
-that contains the application code and dependencies
+that contains the app code and dependencies

 - AWS Lambda to run the code contained in the Docker image